casper6020/Income-level-prediction-Adult-Dataset/README.md

-# A comparison between Logistic Regression and XGBoost
+# Introduction
-This is an example of how to apply Logistic Regression and XGBoost machine learning model to predict whether the income is less than equal to 50K or higher.
+Often times, data scientists and researchers lean to advanced machine learning models because of their prediction power.
+We would like to explore how traditional statistical model like logistic regressions perform against different boosting algorithms.